 As we discussed, GERD and Barrett’s symptoms can increase your risk of esophageal cancer.
 There are also other factors (3, 4):

-Alcohol: Drinking alcohol, especially in combination with smoking can increase your risk.
+- Alcohol: Drinking alcohol, mainly smoking, can increase your risk.

-Obesity: Obesity and being overweight causes a multitude of health problems.
+- Obesity: Obesity and being overweight cause a multitude of health problems.

 Diagnosis of Esophageal Cancer

 If you experience any symptoms of esophageal cancer or have GERD, definitely schedule a visit to your doctor.
-Along with a physical exam and medical history, you will likely undergo endoscopy (a small fiberoptic scope placed in your esophagus under sedation) to examine your esophageal tissue.
-This may include a biopsy to examine a tissue sample.
+With a physical exam and medical history, you will likely undergo endoscopy (a small fiberoptic scope placed in your esophagus under sedation) to examine your esophageal tissue.
+It may include a biopsy to examine a tissue sample.

-Another test you may undergo is called barium swallow.
-The test includes drinking a chalky liquid then x-rays of your esophagus.
-If cancerous tissue is found, a CT scan may be required as well to ensure that the cancer hasn’t spread.
+Another test you may undergo is called a barium swallow.
+The test includes drinking a chalky liquid and then x-rays of your esophagus.
+A CT scan may be required to ensure that cancer hasn’t spread if cancerous tissue is found.
 (3, 4)

 Treatment of Esophageal Cancer

-Your treatment may include on or the combination of the following (4, 5, 7):
+Your treatment may include one or the combination of the following (4, 5, 7):

-Surgery: Often surgery is done with an endoscope to remove the tumor completely.
-If the cancer has spread, deeper layers of tissue and even sections of your lymph nodes or stomach may need to be removed.
+- Surgery: Often, surgery is done with an endoscope to eradicate the tumor.
+If cancer has spread, deeper layers of tissue and even sections of your lymph nodes or stomach may need to be removed.

-Radiation: Radiation is often used in combination with chemotherapy before or after surgery.
-It can be directed at cancer cells from inside and outside of your body.
+- Radiation: Radiation is often combined with chemotherapy before or after surgery.
+It can be directed at cancer cells inside and outside of your body.

-Chemotherapy: Chemotherapy is a commonly used drug treatment for cancer that can be used before or after surgery as a stand-alone treatment or along with radiation.
+- Chemotherapy: Chemotherapy is a commonly used drug treatment for cancer that can be used before or after surgery as a stand-alone treatment or radiation.

-Controlling acid reflux: Regardless of your treatment, making necessary dietary and lifestyle changes to control your acid reflux is necessary to help treatment and prevent your cancer from returning or spreading.
+- Controlling acid reflux: Regardless of your treatment, making necessary dietary and lifestyle changes to control your acid reflux is required to help treat and prevent your cancer from returning or spreading.

-Your prognosis greatly depends on the stage of your cancer and whether or not it has spread.
-Localized esophageal cancer, that hasn’t spread, has the best outlook with a 43 percent chance of a 5-year survival rate.
+Your prognosis dramatically depends on the stage of your cancer and whether or not it has spread.
+Localized esophageal cancer that hasn’t spread has the best outlook, with a 43 percent chance of a 5-year survival rate.
 Regional cancer, where spreading has happened through other parts of your body, has a 23 percent chance of a 5-years survival.
-Distant esophageal, cancer where the cancer has spread to parts of the body far from the esophagus, has only a 5 percent 5-year survival rate.
-Besides the stage of cancer, your personal outcome depends on many factors, including your treatment, you body’s response to treatment, overall health and lifestyle changes.
+Distant esophageal cancer, where cancer has spread to parts of the body far from the esophagus, has only a 5 percent 5-year survival rate.
+Besides the stage of cancer, your outcome depends on many factors, including your treatment, your body’s response to treatment, overall health, and lifestyle changes.
 (6)